PalakMaheshwari20/MileStone1/README.md

-# MileStone1
+#UNIQUE CULTURE OF INDIA
-HTML5 based work on Unique Indian Culture
+HTML5 based work on Unique Indian Culture describing the culture, tradition, diversity of India